Giantpizzahead/personal-website/_posts/2024-03-31-atomic-habits-summary.md

 - The inversion of the 1st Law of Behavior Change is to **make it invisible**.
 - Once a habit is formed, it is unlikely to be forgotten.
 	- Once you're used to a habit (good or bad), it's nearly impossible to remove, but it does get less strong over time.
-- People with high "discipline" or self-control do not have better willpower.
-Instead, they are better at structuring their lives in a way that does not require willpower and self-control.
+- People with high "discipline" or self-control do not necessarily have better willpower.
+Instead, they can also be better at structuring their lives in a way that does not require willpower and self-control.
 	- **People with high self-control spend less time in tempting situations.**
 	- It's easier to avoid temptation than resist it.
 - **One of the most practical ways to eliminate a bad habit is to reduce exposure to the cue that causes it.**